 Potential Risks and Considerations

-While dental veneers are a safe and effective cosmetic treatment, it’s important to be aware of potential risks and considerations:
+While dental veneers are a widely recognized and effective cosmetic treatment, it is crucial to understand the associated risks and considerations to make an informed decision:

 Conclusion